iva2k/total-app/CREATING.md

   ...
 ```

+### Organize template components into `src/lib/components`

+Move `src/routes/Counter.svelte` to `src/lib/components/counter/` and change paths to match in `src/routes/+page.svelte` file where it is used.

+Move `src/routes/Header.svelte` to `src/lib/components/header/` and change paths to match in `src/routes/+layout.svelte` file where it is used.

+(See sources).

 ### Website Config Files

 Config files help organize site-wide settings.
 SvelteKit and Vite use .env files underneath, and we will build a helper file `$lib/config/website.js` to collect the relevant settings into one abstraction, similar to <https://rodneylab.com/sveltekit-blog-starter/#src-lib>.